From Bali's rice terraces to Komodo's dragons

 How much does it cost to travel in Indonesia?

-The average budget for a backpacker in Indonesia is €15-25 per day.
-This includes food, local transport, and activities.
+The average backpacker budget in Indonesia is €15-25 per day, covering food, local transport, and activities.
 With hostel volunteering, accommodation and meals are free, so your daily costs drop significantly.

 The best time to volunteer in Indonesia is May to September.
-This is when the weather is most favorable and hostel demand for volunteers is highest.
+This window aligns with peak hostel demand for volunteers, when most positions open up.

 What kind of volunteer work can I do in Indonesia?

 Common volunteer roles in Indonesia include: Reception, Surf instruction, Yoga, Social Media, Eco projects, Bar.
-Most hostels ask for 4-5 hours of work per day in exchange for free accommodation and meals.
+Most hostels ask for 4 to 5 hours of work per day in exchange for a free bed and meals.

 Is Indonesia safe for backpackers?